Meet the Author

 Cathleen Burnham is a journalist, a photographer, and a wildlife rehabilitator for the New York State Department of Environmental Conservation.
 She has traveled across the globe from Thailand to the Amazon to bring back the stories of the people of remote cultures around the world.

 Her stories and photographs have been included many publications, and her first children’s book, A Creek Runs Down My Street, was published in 2006.
-She is also author of the WAKA (World Association of Kids & Animals) series of books, with five more books in the documentary series to be released in coming months after the first book, Doyli to the Rescue, which kicks off the series with its release on Earth Day (Apriil 22), 2015.
+She is also author of the WAKA (World Association of Kids & Animals) series of books, launched Earth Day 2015 with Doyli to the Rescue, now with the fourth book planned to release Fall 2018.

 Q: What can the books in the WAKA series teach young readers?